Video Conferencing - Making Zoom Accessible

 Viewing Closed Captions and Live Transcripts

-Hosts must enable closed captions for participants to enable captions and view transcripts.
+Hosts must enable captions before participants can access captions and view transcripts.
 Closed captions will appear at the bottom of the screen.

 Top of page